Sweet Little Bean’s Day

 On October 20th, we rushed to the doctor because things didn’t seem right.

 It was there that we were told our little baby had died.
 The whole pregnancy up to this day had been a whirlwind.
 It started with losing our second baby and getting pregnant immediately after.
-I had many ultrasounds to make sure he or she was developing okay and we finally made it to that “safe zone.”
+I had many ultrasounds and read many useful reference to make sure he or she was developing okay and we finally made it to that “safe zone.”
 I was ready to relax and enjoy the rest of the pregnancy.
 But that wasn’t going to happen.

 A few days later, we found ourselves 3 hours from home to see the doctor that delivered our daughter 17 months before.
 She agreed to see me as soon as she got the call.
 I had heard of BirthWaves and decided to get in contact with them.